Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Algorithms for EXISTS-PMVC-Sym-Bounded

 \begin{lemma} {\rm (Schwartz-Zippel Lemma for PIT) \cite{saxena2009progress}} Let $F:\mathbb{R}^n\to \mathbb{R}$ be a non-zero polynomial and $S\subset \mathbb{R}$ be a finite set with $|S|>n$.
 If we pick a point $a=(a_{1},\cdots, a_{n})$, where each element is sampled independently and uniformly at random from $S$, then we have $\mathop{\mathbb{P}}\limits_{a\sim \mathcal{U}[S]^n}[F(a)=0]\le \frac{n}{|S|}.$ \end{lemma}

 There are $|E|$ variables ($x_{uv}$) in $det(T)$ as a polynomial.
 Therefore, one can use an integer set with size $c\cdot |E|$ in PIT, where $c$ is a non-zero constant, to guarantee that if a PM exists, the probability of identifying it successfully by PIT is at least $1-1/c$.
-Computing the determinant of an $n\times n$ numerical matrix can be done in $O(n^3)$ by Gaussian Elimination, or in $O(n^{2.37286})$ by the best known matrix multiplication algorithm \cite{alman2021refined}.
-Thus the decision problem of PM in traditional uncolored graphs is in RP.
+Computing the determinant of an $n\times n$ numerical matrix can be done in $O(n^3)$ by Gaussian Elimination, or in $O(n^{2.37286})$ by the best-known matrix multiplication algorithm \cite{alman2021refined}.